mondoohq/cnspec/README.md

 cnspec scan <target>
 ```

-cnspec returns the results from the scan to `STDOUT` and to the platform.
+cnspec returns the results from the scan to `STDOUT` and to Mondoo Platform.

 With an account on Mondoo Platform, you can upload policies: